Factored Causal Representation Learning for Robust Reward Modeling in RLHF: Methodology

 \paragraph{Adversarial head with gradient reversal.} Finally, to explicitly remove reward-predictive signals from the non-causal component, we introduce an adversarial head $a_{\omega}$ that predicts reward from $z^{nc}$:

 The adversary is optimized to be predictive, while the encoder is optimized via a gradient reversal layer to make $z^{nc}$ uninformative about the reward.
 This adversarial objective complements the structural restriction above by penalizing any reward-relevant information that leaks into $z^{nc}$, thereby encouraging the desired invariance.

-In summary, the reward head enforces a structural preference for invariance by conditioning only on $z^{c}$, the reconstruction head prevents degenerate factorization, and the adversarial head further suppresses reward information leakage into $z^{nc}$.
-Together, these mechanisms mitigate spurious correlations in reward modeling without requiring task-specific supervision.
 The overall architecture of CausalRM is illustrated in Figure~\ref{fig:causalrm-arch}.